 Absorption Heat Pumps

-A relatively new type of heat pump for residential systems is the absorption heat pump, also called a gas-fired heat pump.
-Absorption heat pumps use heat as their energy source, and can be driven with a wide variety of heat sources.
+A relatively new type of heat pump for residential systems is the absorption heat pump (AHP), also called a gas-fired heat pump.
+Absorption heat pumps use heat or thermal energy as their energy source, and can be driven with a wide variety of heat sources such as combustion of natural gas, steam solar-heated water, air or geothermal-heated water, and therefore are different from compression heat pumps that are driven by mechanical energy.
+AHPs are more complex and require larger units compared to compression heat pumps.
+The lower electricity demand of such heat pumps is related to the liquid pumping only.

 Advanced Features to Look for in a Heat Pump